-Welcome to the Free Betting Online Football Betting Zone: visit our new football betting features via the navigation menu located on the left, where you'll find the latest football betting news, events, information and huge football free bet offers.
+Welcome to the Free Betting Online Football Betting Zone: Find all things related to betting on football via the navigation menu located on the left, where you'll find the latest news, events, information and huge football free bet offers.

-Free Betting Online is the place to be for up-to-date football betting news, previews and the latest free bets on all the major footballing events across the globe, from the English Premier League, Football League, FA Cup, Capital One Cup, Europa League, Champions League and many more.
+Free Betting Online is the place to be for the latest free bets on all the major footballing events across the globe, from the English Premier League, Football League, FA Cup, Capital One Cup, Europa League, Champions League and many more.
 Think of Free Betting Online as your one stop resource for betting on football.

-The Free Betting Online football zone enables football fans to obtain all the very latest odds and prices across the current football betting markets; and brought to you courtesy of our unique working relationships with some of the biggest names in the Sports Betting business.
+The Free Betting Online football zone enables football fans to obtain all the very latest odds and prices across the current markets; and are brought to you courtesy of our unique working relationships with some of the biggest names in the Sports Betting business.

 We bring you odds tables, betting news and team news from throughout all the major leagues in the world, and give you all the information that you are likely to need before placing your football bets.